-The small cell site shall be designed and installed in a stealth manner to preserve the character of the neighborhood by reducing the visual impact of the small cell site and the safety risks associated with the location or manner of installation.
+The small cell site shall be designed and installed in as stealth a manner as possible, as determined by the Zoning Administrator, given its placement on street lights or utility poles in the public right-of-way and in light of industry standards and available screening technologies for the particular transmission or other equipment in question.
+The stealth nature of the equipment shall, to the extent reasonably feasible, to preserve the character of the neighborhood by and reduceing the visual impact of the small cell site and the safety risks associated with the location or manner of installation.
 The size of each antenna associated with the deployment of a the small cell site shall not exceed two three cubic feet, excluding cable, or conduit, or associated antenna equipment.